 Step-by-Step Repotting Instructions

 NOTE: Thoroughly water your plant about 2 days before repotting.

 - Turn your plant sideways, hold it gently by the stems or place your hand over the top of the soil, and tap/squeeze the bottom and sides of the container until the plant slides out.
 Use the base of the stems to gently tug if it doesn’t easily pop out.

-- Once your plant is out of the container, use your fingers to loosen the roots and prune any dean stems, leaves, or damaged roots.
+- Once your plant is out of the container, use your fingers to loosen the roots and prune any dead stems, leaves, or damaged roots.
 If root-bound, unbind them as carefully and gently as possible.

 - Remove about ⅓ of the old soil (discard or compost).

 - Pour a layer of fresh, pre-moistened potting soil into the planter, adding enough to keep plant at proper level.

 - Add slow-release fertilizer and blend with soil.

 - Set your plant on top of the fresh soil; make sure it is centered and at proper height (top of new soil line is same as in original container).

 - Add fresh soil around the plant’s roots and side of pot until it is nice and snug.
 Make sure to leave room; you don’t want the soil to go all the way up to the top of the pot; leave about a ½ inch before the top edge of the container so there is a place for water to sit before it is absorbed into the soil.

 - Water your new plant to settle the soil with enough water to drain out the bottom.

 - Sit back and enjoy!
 AND be cautious when watering a newly repotted plant—if you have increased container size, you may not need to water as frequently as you did before repotting!